Team-Inle/microservice-asa/README.md

 # FastRecast: the most reliable file converter you'll ever have the pleasure of meeting.

-# To convert a .JSON file to a .xlsx file:
+# Convert a .xlsx or .xls file to a .JSON file:

-Use the following endpoint: https://fastrecast.herokuapp.com/json_excel
+Use the following endpoint: https://fastrecast.herokuapp.com/excel_json

 Sample Python Request: